Siddarth24n/Databricks-Clicks-Streaming-Project/README.md

 ## Why I Built This

-As someone diving deeper into data engineering, I really wanted to understand how **streaming pipelines** work — not just in theory, but by building something end to end.
+As someone diving deeper into data engineering, I really wanted to understand how **streaming pipelines** work, not just in theory, but by building something end to end.

 This project helped me:
 - Get hands-on with **Structured Streaming** in Spark